Train Dreams (film): Production

-In February 2024, the film was reported to be produced by Black Bear as an adaptation of the Denis Johnson 2011 novella Train Dreams by Clint Bentley and Greg Kwedar, and directed by Clint Bentley and starring Felicity Jones and Joel Edgerton.
+The film was produced by Marissa McMahon and Ashley Schlaifer with Black Bear as an adaptation of Denis Johnson's 2011 novella Train Dreams by Clint Bentley and Greg Kwedar, and directed by Clint Bentley and starring Felicity Jones and Joel Edgerton.
 Producers include Marissa McMahon and Ashley Schlaifer for Kamala Films, and Will Janowitz, and Teddy Schwarzman and Michael Heimler for Black Bear.
-In May 2024, Kerry Condon, William H. Macy and Clifton Collins Jr. joined the cast.
+In May 2024, Kerry Condon, William H. Macy, and Clifton Collins Jr. joined the cast.